zhill/enterprise-docs/content/docs/releasenotes/3.1.0/_index.md

 - Ensure python38 used in the Dockerfile build, and set tox tests to only run py38
 - User to not be able to delete some notification configurations when they should be able based on RBAC role

 ### Improved
 - Performance of GET operations between services improved by better streaming memory management for large payload transfers
 - Use UBI 8.4 as base image in Docker build
-- Updates skopeo version used to 1.2.1, allowing removal of the 'lookuptag' field in the POST /repositories call for watching repositories that do not have a latest tag
+- Updates skopeo version used to 1.2.1, allowing removal of the 'lookuptag' field in the POST /repositories call for watching repositories that do not have a 'latest' tag
 - RedHat packages for an Out-of-Support distro release version now indicated as being vulnerable if a newer distro release version is supported and indicated as affected for the package.
 Additional minor bug fixes and enhancements

 ### Known Issues/Errata
 Note: the policy engine feed sync configuration is now in the policy engine service configuration as part of the provider